Rest assured, procrastination is not about laziness or lack of self-control.

 Your character, habits, mindset, attitudes, and personality aren’t built all at once.
 They cook slowly, like a good cut of prime rib.
 If we chronically delay doing tasks, then we spend much more time (you pick the ratio) telling our brains that we’re shlubs rather than being productive.
 This is bad stuff!

 If you don’t believe me, read the abstract of this study.
-There are countless similar studies that reach similar conclusions.
+Countless similar studies reach similar conclusions.
 Notice the scary words, “low self-actualization, and feelings of being an impostor.”
-You don’t want a case of imposter syndrome, where regardless of your talents and accomplishments, you'll experience a persistent fear that you’ll be discovered as a fraud.
+You don’t want a case of imposter syndrome, where regardless of your talents and accomplishments, you'll experience a persistent fear of being discovered as a fraud.

 What can we do about it?